April 26, 2022

 You can run from it.
 Hide from it.
 But there’s no escaping the fact that, as a business owner or leader of ...

 Is remote work the future?
 Many people seem to think so, and statistics back that up.
 The number of workers in the US operating remotely went up 173% between 2005 and 2018 – even before the pandemic accelerated many companies’ transition to remote work.

 Yet with this transition comes growing pains.
 There are a number of aspects of the office environment that need to be replicated in some way for a remote work setup, as well as other entirely new issues created when team members are located in different places.

-Luckily there’s software to solve just about any problem, from communication, to project management to managing certain HR tasks such as employee vacation days.
+Luckily there’s software to solve just about any problem, from communication, to project management to leave tracking.
 Finding and implementing software tools in your business is essential if you’re to make your newly remote team flourish.

 This post will introduce you to some of the best and most useful remote work tools for you to build a more efficient business, and make an easy transition away from the office.